WordPress.com: Features

 If the free plan is in use, readers see ads on WordPress.com pages, though WordPress.com claims that it is rare.
 On its support pages, WordPress.com says it "sometimes display[s] advertisements on your blog to help pay the bills".
 In order to remove the ads, users need to purchase a Plan that starts at $4 a month (if billed annually).

-Censorship
+On April 9, 2025, WordPress.com launched a free AI-powered website builder that enables users to create websites using simple text prompts.
+The tool automatically generates layouts, text, and images, streamlining the website creation process for beginners and small businesses.
+Free users receive 30 prompts, while unlimited access is available to Premium and Business plan subscribers with plans to make it available to self-hosted WordPress sites in the future.